bozeklab/histo-miner/README.md

 ---

-### Models inference visualization
+### 🔹 Models inference visualization

 Visualize the nucleus segmentation and classification as shown in the [Visualization](#visualization) section.

-1. Put the JSON output and the corresponding input WSI in the same folder (you can use symbolic links if needed).
+1. Put the JSON output of "Models inference" step and the corresponding input WSI in the same folder (you can use symbolic links if needed).
 2. Ensure both files have the same basename name (excluding extenstion).
 3. Open QuPath and open the input WSI inside QuPath.
 To download QuPath go to: [QuPath website](https://qupath.github.io/).
 4. In QuPath: